All Products

 CREATE USER [IF NOT EXISTS] user IDENTIFIED BY 'password';

-• The username can contain letters and digits.
+• Case-sensitive; can contain letters and digits

-• The password can contain letters, digits, and the following special characters: @#$%^&+=
+• Can contain letters, digits, and the following special characters: @#$%^&+=

 CREATE USER 'user1'@'127.0.0.1' IDENTIFIED BY '123456';

-CREATE USER IF NOT EXISTS 'user2'@'%' identified by '123456';
+CREATE USER IF NOT EXISTS 'user2'@'%' IDENTIFIED BY '123456';

 Change the password of an account

-SET PASSWORD FOR user = PASSWORD('auth_string')
+SET PASSWORD FOR user = PASSWORD('auth_string');

 SET PASSWORD FOR 'user1'@'127.0.0.1' = PASSWORD('654321');